benjaminmao123/Engine/README.md

 # BM Engine

 BM Engine is primarily an early-stage interactive application and rendering engine for Windows.
+The core of BM Engine is currently being built upon the SFML and OpenGL graphic libraries.

 ### Main features to come:
 - Fast 2D rendering (UI, particles, sprites, etc.)